NSAKEY/nsa-rules/README.md

 **v1 %** represents the first attempt I made at generating rules.
 I had a ~3GB dictionary and fed it into [PACK](https://thesprawl.org/projects/pack/).
 This gave me 50GB of rules, which took roughly 2 or 3 days to generate on my desktop.
 That was too large for PACK. to depuclicate and rank by most to least common, so I had to sort them by popularity with sort and uniq.
 The dictionary was a combination of rockyou.txt, crackstation-human-only.txt, every found password on [hashes.org](http://hashes.org/public.php) as of around Feb.
 2015, as well as everything on [http://www.adeptus-mechanicus.com/codex/hashpass/hashpass.php](adeptus-mechanicus.com).
 This version even included the found passes from various cracking competitions, which as the graph shows hurt my results slightly.

 **v2 %** represents the results from my second attempt at making rules.
 The v2 dictionary is just the v1 dictionary without the cracking competition passwords.
 Since the cracked percentages are slightly higher, I think it's safe to say that this is a solid case of "less is more" in action.
 In case you're curious, the raw rules file PACK generated was 15GB before de-duplication.

+## Conclusion

+hashcat's stock rule sets are very good, and you're probably not going to be able to generate rules which greatly outperform based on statistics alone.
+Some hand-tuning is required.
+This is best seen in the 3-way fight between best64.rule and my two attempts to build a better version of it.
+If you do, you're likely to run into a situation similar to the reason best64.rule actually has 78 rules.
+Short version of that story: 14 of the rules did really good in the competition to make best64, but they didn't crack anything in the real world, so 14 more rules were thrown in.